 The goal is not only to lower a number, but to understand what is causing it and how to manage it safely.

-You can have here more details on Blood sugar levels after eating: what’s normal and what’s high.
+Learn more: Blood sugar levels after eating: what’s normal and what’s high.

 Blood glucose targets are not the same for everyone.
 There is no single “perfect” number that applies to every person, because blood sugar changes depending on the time of day, meals, medication, activity, and individual health needs.